Skip to main content

 • are underweight

-• you have had a small baby before - tell your GP if you have previously had a baby who weighed less than 5lbs 8oz at birth
+• you had a small baby before - tell your doctor if you had a baby who was small at birth

 • there is a genetic condition causing your baby to be small